wyatt-johnson-git/ACSL/Signs/Podcasting_Room.md

 # Podcasting Studio

-This is a sound dampened room where individuals may use our mixer, microphones, and computers to create their own media.
+You can record podcasts, create AV recordings, create audio recordings, or use the quiet space for virtual meetings.

-This resource allows individuals to record podcasts, create AV recordings, create audio recordings, or use the quiet space for virtual meetings.
+This is a sound dampened room where individuals can use our mixer, microphones, and computers to create their own media.